Gaussian likelihood geometry of projective varieties: Geometric formulation

-From now on we will suppose that $X$ is smooth away from $V(F)$.
-Following \cite{CHKS06}, we consider the scheme associated to the vanishing of the differential $d\log(f_{F,\eta})$ regarded as a global section of the co-tangent sheaf on $X \setminus D_{F,\eta}$.
-The first step is to realize that $X\setminus D_{F,\eta}$ is isomorphic to an affine variety on which it becomes simpler to analyze critical points.
+Following \cite{CHKS06}, we consider the scheme associated to the vanishing of the differential $d\log(f_{F,u})$ regarded as a global section of the co-tangent sheaf on $X \setminus D_{F,u}$.
+The first step is to realize that $X\setminus D_{F,u}$ is isomorphic to an affine variety on which it becomes simpler to analyze critical points.
+From now on, we denote by $X_{\mathrm{sm}}$ the smooth locus of $X$.

-\begin{lemma} $X\subseteq\mathbb{P}^n$ be a closed subvariety and $\eta \in \mathbb{C}^{n+1}\setminus \{0\}$.
+\begin{lemma} $X\subseteq\mathbb{P}^n$ be a closed subvariety and $u \in \mathbb{C}^{n+1}\setminus \{0\}$.
 Then the affine variety

-is isomorphic to $X\setminus D_{F, \eta}$ via the projectivization $\phi(x)=[x]$.
+is isomorphic to $X_{\mathrm{sm}}\setminus D_{F, u}$ via the projectivization $\phi(x)=[x]$.
 Moreover, this isomorphism induces the following commutative diagram:

-In particular, the scheme of zeros of $d\log(f_{F,\eta})$ in $X\setminus D_{F,\eta}$ is isomorphic through $\phi$ to the scheme of zeros of $d\log(F|_{W_{F,\eta}})$. \end{lemma}
+In particular, the scheme of zeros of $d\log(f_{F,u})$ in $X_{\mathrm{sm}}\setminus D_{F,u}$ is isomorphic through $\phi$ to the scheme of zeros of $d\log(F|_{W_{F,u}})$. \end{lemma}

-\begin{proof} The statement follows from the fact that the morphisms $\phi\colon W_{F, \eta}\rightarrow X\setminus D_{F, \eta}$ and $\psi\colon X\setminus D_{F, \eta}\rightarrow W_{F, \eta}$ such that $\psi([x])=\frac{\deg(F)x}{\eta(x)}$, are mutually inverse.
+\begin{proof} The statement follows from the fact that the morphisms $\phi\colon W_{F, u}\rightarrow X_{\mathrm{sm}}\setminus D_{F, u}$ and $\psi\colon X_{\mathrm{sm}}\setminus D_{F, u}\rightarrow W_{F, u}$ such that $\psi([x])=\frac{\deg(F)x}{u(x)}$, are mutually inverse.
 The diagram commutes because

 \end{proof}